 Public Administration (MPA): National Association of Schools of Public Affairs and Administration (NASPAA)

-Public Health (C, MS, MPH, PhD): Council on Education for Public Health (CEPH)
+Public Health (BA, BS, MS, MPH, PhD): Council on Education for Public Health (CEPH)

 School Counseling (MEd): Council for Accreditation of Counseling and Related Educational Programs (CACREP)

 Social Work (BSW, MSSW): Commission on Accreditation of the Council on Social Work Education (CSWE)

 Speech-Language Pathology (MS): Council on Academic Accreditation in Audiology and Speech-Language Pathology